lxc/incus-os/doc/rest-api.md

 ### `/1.0/debug/secureboot/:update`

-`POST`: Apply a gzipped tar archive of Secure Boot variable updates
+`POST`: Applies a `gzip` compressed tar archive of Secure Boot variable updates

 ### `/1.0/debug/tui/:write-message`

-`POST`: Send a message that should be logged by the system
+`POST`: Sends a message that should be logged by the system

 ### `/1.0/services`